 1. Can Aggravate Gut Issues

-This is one of the most discussed side effects of drinking coffee: The acidity can cause heartburn, stomach discomfort, and even some digestive conditions.
+This is one of the most discussed side effects of drinking coffee: The acidity in coffee can cause heartburn, stomach discomfort, and even some digestive conditions.
 Ouch!

 To avoid this, consider drinking coffee with food, not an empty stomach.
 You can also try a low-roast coffee that’s less acidic than conventional brands.